About A Kintsukuroi Life:

 While I do not yet see my journey as a beautiful work of art, I am working towards it.
 Here I chronicle that view-point progression and my personal journey in eating disorder recovery.

 About the blogger:

 My name is Lexi Haines and I am 20 years old.
-I’m *technically* supposed to be a sophomore in college, but I took a break from my studies to work on regaining my life and transitioning into a solid recovery.
-I am a HUGE dog lover and will stop just about anything to give a willing pupper some pats.
-I love photography, reading, art, my aromatherapy, and am quickly becoming a yogi (well, I’m working on it…).
+I’m *technically* supposed to be a junior in college, but I took a break from my studies to work on regaining my life and transitioning into a solid recovery.
+I started college again not too long ago, and I forgot how stressful that can be!
+But not to worry, I am a HUGE dog lover and will stop just about anything to give a willing pupper some pats.
+I love photography, reading, art, my aromatherapy, and I think I am addicted to Candy Crush.

 I’ve only recently been comfortable with sharing my story.
 I realized that by keeping it in, I was only validating the shame I felt about it.
 Therefore, I screamed it to the world… just kidding, I posted on Instagram and was a lot more vocal about what recovery ACTUALLY involves.
 And that is exactly what I want to do here (and maybe just write because it’s therapeutic too…).

 Feel free to contact me (in the contact tab of the site) if you have any questions or comments!